David A. Mayers

 B.A., Oberlin College; M.A., Ph.D., University of Chicago

 David Mayers holds a joint appointment in the History and Political Science Departments.
-His primary area of teaching/research interest is the history of US foreign relations.
-Among his previous books are George Kennan and the Dilemmas of US Foreign Policy (Oxford University Press, 1988), The Ambassadors and America’s Soviet Policy (Oxford University Press, 1995, Douglas Dillon prize from the American Academy of Diplomacy), Wars and Peace: The Future Americans Envisioned, 1861-1991 (St. Martin’s Press, 1998), Dissenting Voices in America’s Rise to Power (Cambridge University Press, 2007), and FDR‘s Ambassadors and the Diplomacy of Crisis (Cambridge University Press, 2013), America and the Postwar World: Remaking International Society, 1945-1956 (Routledge, 2018).
-His current research/book project is centered on the international political system during the first decade after World War II, in which connection he has published these articles.
-“Humanity in 1948: The Genocide Convention and the Universal Declaration of Human Rights” in Diplomacy and Statecraft, September 2015; “Destruction Repaired and Destruction Anticipated: United Nations Relief and Rehabilitation Administration (UNRRA), the Atomic Bomb, and U.S. Policy 1944-46” in The International History Review, February 2016 (online), October 2016 (print).
+His primary area of teaching/research interest is the history of US foreign relations/international politics.
+Among his previous books are George Kennan and the Dilemmas of US Foreign Policy (Oxford University Press, 1988), The Ambassadors and America’s Soviet Policy (Oxford University Press, 1995, Douglas Dillon prize from the American Academy of Diplomacy), Wars and Peace: The Future Americans Envisioned, 1861-1991 (St. Martin’s Press, 1998), Dissenting Voices in America’s Rise to Power (Cambridge University Press, 2007), FDR‘s Ambassadors and the Diplomacy of Crisis (Cambridge University Press, 2013), America and the Postwar World: Remaking International Society, 1945-1956 (Routledge, 2018).
+His current research/book project is centered on U.S. responses to international crises during the 1930s.
+Mayers’s most recent journal article is “Crossing to Safety from Cold War America: The Collaboration and Friendship of John Paton Davies, Jr. and George Frost Kennan” (Diplomacy and Statecraft, June 2018).

 Mayers served on the board of trustees of the Carnegie Council on Ethics and International Relations from 1999 to 2005.
-He is a member of the Management Committee, Transatlantic Studies Association, 2016-present.
-He chaired the Political Science Department from 2001 to 2007.
-He is again serving as chair, 2015-2018.
+He has served as a member of the Management Committee, Transatlantic Studies Association.
+He chaired the Political Science Department from 2001 to 2007 and again in 2015-2018.
 He held a Berlin Prize (Haniel Fellow) at the American Academy in Berlin in 2008.
 Since 2013, he has been a Life Member of Clare Hall, Cambridge University.